Our history and heritage

-The City of Sydney has an archive of over 1 million items that documents the council and the development of the inner city from 1842.
+The City of Sydney has an archive of more than one million items that document our history and the development of the inner city from 1842.

-"I encourage everyone to dive in and explore our free archives and the fascinating finds inside," Clover Moore, Lord Mayor of Sydney said.
+"I encourage everyone to dive in and explore our free archives and the fascinating finds inside," Lord Mayor of Sydney, Clover Moore AO said.

 "Archives do more than simply document our past, they also remind us how life has changed and how our community has evolved into what it is today."

-Here are 5 things you might not know you can find in our archives.
+Here are 5 things you can find in our archives.

 1. Discover true stories behind key landmarks

-The City Archives reveals much about the Sydney’s built environment.
+The City Archives reveals much about Sydney’s built environment.

 The Argyle Cut is a narrow passageway carved out of the sandstone ridge that divided Millers Point and The Rocks.
-The cut provided faster and easier road access between Darling Harbour and Circular Quay for the growing maritime trade.
+It provided faster and easier road access between Darling Harbour and Circular Quay for the growing maritime trade.

 Many Sydneysiders believe the Argyle Cut was the work of convicts.
 While it certainly started that way in 1843, work was soon suspended and it fell to the newly formed Municipal Council of Sydney to complete it.